-This vegan Winter roots quinoa tagine is warming and deliciously flavoured.
-The addition of quinoa makes it a complete meal.
+This vegan winter roots quinoa tagine is a wonderfully warming dish, packed with rich flavours and nourishing ingredients.
+The combination of hearty root vegetables, fragrant spices, and protein-rich quinoa and chickpeas makes it a complete and satisfying meal.

 Equipment